 5. Using liveness during onboarding is extremely effective

 One thing fraudsters have a very hard time skirting around is liveness detection.
 Sanjay Gupta, Mitek’s VP of Product says “Liveness detection provides the opportunity to analyze information in real time and detect the physical presence of a human.”
 Technology that can verify someone through facial and voice liveness detection ensures the presence of a live user in front of the capture device (camera, microphone, fingerprint reader).
 Fraudsters are very keen on spoofing the system with video, audio and fake sophisticated government documents, so deploying liveness detection such as passive facial liveness is paramount to a successful onboarding solution.

 The battle against fraudsters is never ending and as we adjust, they do as well.
 Knowing how to detect fraud and securing ourselves against the constant attacks is the first step in the fight.
-The more we know about fraud tactics (including learning "what is check fraud?"), the more anti-fraud professionals can use check fraud prevention to combat fraud, finical crime, and identity theft.
+The more we know about fraud tactics (including learning "what is check fraud?"), the more anti-fraud professionals can use sophisticated IDV solutions to combat fraud, finical crime, and identity theft.